What is the Purpose of Creatine?

 ENHANCED MUSCLE GROWTH

 Creatine supports muscle protein synthesis and increases cell hydration (drawing water into muscle cells), which can lead to bigger, fuller muscles and faster recovery.
+If you’re looking for healthy weight gain and muscle strength, oral creatine supplementation is a great option.
 It also helps reduce muscle breakdown during tough workouts, promoting better muscle gains over time.

 FASTER RECOVERY